 so simple, yet so effective

-Urge Surfing is a powerful mindfulness tool.
-With this practice you'll learn how and why we need to work with our nervous systems instead of trying to work against them.
-Urge Surfing can become a power-tool in your emotional health toolbox.
+Trigger Surfing (also known as Trigger Surfing) is a powerful mindfulness tool.
+With this practice you'll learn how and why we need to work with our nervous system and emotional experiences instead of trying to work against them.
+Trigger Surfing can become a power-tool in your emotional health toolbox.

-At first, it is important to practice Urge Surfing daily.
+At first, it is important to practice Trigger Surfing daily.
 Try it when you feel calm, and certainly try it during more subtle states, such as during a twinge of anxiety, urge to overeat, or a slight craving for an addiction.
-Every urge and anxious feeling is an opportunity to practice Urge Surfing.
+Every urge and anxious feeling is an opportunity to practice Trigger Surfing.

 Practice builds neuroplasticity - think of this as going to the gym to build muscle so you can work into heavy-lifting in due time.
 The more you practice building your 'calming-muscles' the more capable you are of the heavy-lifting required for big triggers and overwhelming states.